What is actinic keratosis?

 Your doctor may recommend one of these treatments:

 - Freezing the skin growth with liquid nitrogen (cryosurgery) to destroy it.
 Cryosurgery (also called cryotherapy) can cause mild pain that can last up to 3 days.
-Healing typically takes 7 to 14 days.
-And there is little or no scarring, though some people with darker skin have permanent skin colour lightening.
+Healing usually takes 7 to 14 days.
+And there is little or no scarring, though some people with darker skin have lasting skin colour lightening.
 This procedure can be done in your doctor's office.

 - Scraping and using electric current (curettage and electrosurgery).
 The skin is numbed, and the growth is scraped off using a spoon-shaped instrument (curette).
-After scraping, electrosurgery may be done to control bleeding and destroy any remaining abnormal cells.
+After scraping, electrosurgery may be done to control bleeding and destroy any abnormal cells that remain.
 Curettage is a quick treatment, but it can cause scarring.
 Sometimes a thick scar, or keloid, develops after curettage treatment.
-A keloid can be itchy or grow larger over time but it doesn't require medical treatment.
+A keloid can be itchy or grow larger over time but it doesn't need medical treatment.

 - Peeling the skin with chemicals (chemical peel).
 This is done so new skin can grow and replace damaged skin.